miracerdin/Question/README.md

-# Question = Takes the first name from the user and compares it to yours, Then if the name the user entered is the same as yours, print out such as : "Hello, Joseph!
-The password is : W@12", If the name the user entered is not the same as yours, print out such as : "Hello, Amina!
+#Question = Takes the first name from the user and compares it to yours, Then if the name user entered is the same as yours, print out such as:
+'Hello, Joseph!
+The password is : WQ12", If the name the user entered is not the same as yours, print out as: "Hello, Amina!
 See you later."

 user_name = "mirac"